primitivefinance/arbiter/README.md

 The above can be described by:
 - Deploy: Deploying a contract to the EVM.
-We deployed both `ArbiterToken` and `ArbiterMath` in this method, so you can divide the time by two to get an estimate for the time it takes to deploy a single contract.
+We deployed both `ArbiterToken` and `ArbiterMath` in this method, so you can divide the time by two to get an estimate of the time it takes to deploy a single contract.

-- Lookup: Looking up a the `balanceOf` for a client's address for `ArbiterToken`.
+- Lookup: Looking up at the `balanceOf` for a client's address for `ArbiterToken`.
 We called `ArbiterToken`'s `balanceOf` function 100 times in this method.
 Divide by 100 to get the time it takes to lookup a single balance.